Austrian Dairy Industry: An Overview

 Recent Developments

-Lactalis has announced plans to acquire BMI dairy assets, potentially impacting the Austrian market due to geographical proximity.
+Recent developments in the Austrian dairy market include Lactalis's plans to acquire BMI dairy assets, potentially affecting the market due to geographical proximity.
 Berglandmilch has pioneered aluminum-free aseptic carton packaging in Austria.
-Cargill Animal Nutrition & Health expanded its Engerwitzdorf facility, increasing production capacity to support growing micronutrition demand.
-Burger King Austria introduced Oatly's Baristamatic oat milk, replacing cow's milk temporarily.
-Additionally, SalzburgMilch adopted the innovative SIG DomeMini packaging solution.
+Cargill Animal Nutrition & Health expanded its Engerwitzdorf facility to increase production capacity, supporting the growing demand for micronutrition.
+Additionally, Burger King Austria introduced Oatly's Baristamatic oat milk as a temporary replacement for cow's milk, and SalzburgMilch adopted the innovative SIG DomeMini packaging solution.

 Austria has transformed its dairy industry from very small farms in 2000 to larger farms today, with 52% of cows now on farms with 30-100 cows.
-The nation is among the leading dairy growth countries in the EU.
-Austria was also a source of cattle imports to Kazakhstan.
+The nation is among the leading dairy growth countries in the EU and was also a source of cattle imports to Kazakhstan.
+Discreet removals of contaminated infant formula batches were carried out in distribution chains as early as December 24th.
+Protein Works, known for its active nutrition products, operates in Austria.

 Milkypedia is a digital project by the international publishing house Dairynews.today, serving as an encyclopedia of the global dairy industry.